AhmedAmin90/directory-of-clinics/README.md

 ## Show your support

 Give a ⭐️ if you like this project!
-Also advices are well recieved.
+Also, the advice is well received.

 ## Thanks for Design Idea:

-This design is modified from : https://www.behance.net/gallery/25563385/PatashuleKE Designed by:
+This design is modified from: https://www.behance.net/gallery/25563385/PatashuleKE Designed by:

 - Mathew Njuguna from Nairobi, Kenya.